 When a dog’s nose isn’t functioning as well as it should be, for example, if it is running more than it should be, it could be affecting a dog's quality of life.

-Here, we'll take a look at why your dog has a runny nose and five things you can do to help them.
+Here, we'll take a look at a dog's runny nose and panting and five things you can do to help your pup.

 In this article, we will address: